Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Add behavioural biometric feature

 > Medium-term plan
-- Launch of:
+Launch of:
  - Continuous Liquidity Pool (like THORChain but with higher security and performance that leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with multisig options (mobiles + yubikey) for validators and large liquidity owners

-  - Seignorage mechanism by creating synthetic assets like UST on the Terra blockchain
+ - Seignorage mechanism by creating synthetic assets (like UST on the Terra blockchain)

-  - Quadratic Voting/Funding features to incentivize the CLP and Seignorage functions and future use cases
+ - Quadratic Voting/Funding features to incentivize the CLP, Seignorage functions and future use cases

 >The team's long-term plans and intentions in relation to it.